Category Archives: The Grace of Lent: Foundations for Contemplative Living with Fr. Thomas Keating

 Perhaps the sense of

-God’s playfulness would help up to realize
+God’s playfulness would help up to realize that the spiritual

 journey is mostly God’s work.”